-Essential Resources for Study Group Leaders

-- Certification Handbook(s): Every candidate pursuing a credential should download a copy of the Certification Handbook.
-Study group leaders should download the handbook(s) from td.org/certification and carefully review them. - 2.
-Study Planning Guide: Study planning guides for individuals who are preparing for APTD or CPTD exams can be found on the Main Certification Preparation page.
-The guides include content outlines, sample study plans, a paper-based assessment tool, sample questions, study tips, and a reference resource list. - 3.
-Content Outline: The content outline for both credentials can be found in the respective Certification Handbooks.
-A comparative of the APTD and CPTD outlines highlights the differences in content. - 4.
-ATD's Talent Development Capability Model: ATD's Talent Development Capability Model, the foundation for both credentials, can be found on ATD's website at td.org/capability-model.
+- Candidate Handbook(s): Every candidate pursuing a credential should download a copy of the Candidate Handbook.
+Study group leaders should download the handbook(s) and carefully review them.
+The APTD and the CPTD handbooks can be downloaded from td.org/certification/activecandidates where many useful documents are posted. - 2.
+Study Planning Guide: Study planning guides for individuals who are preparing for APTD or CPTD exams can be found on the active candidates page.
+The guides include content outlines, sample study plans, a paper-based assessment tool, sample questions, study tips, and a reference resource list. - Content Outline: The content outline for both credentials can be found in the Candidates Handbooks and can be downloaded from td.org/certification/cptd/exam and td.org/certification/newaptd/exam - 4.
+ATD Talent Development Capability Model: The ATD Talent Development Capability Model, the foundation for both credentials, can be found on ATD's website at td.org/capability-model.
 The interactive site includes a self-assessment tool that allows users to rate their knowledge and skills against the capability model.
 Study group leaders should ask members to complete the self-assessment before the first meeting to gauge the areas of their strengths and weaknesses.
-Through the Learning Plan tab, group members should choose the APTD- or CPTD- Ready Learning Path.
-By then clicking on the "Learning Resources" tab, group members will see a gap assessment that compares their self-assessment against only the statements that are tested on the certification exam.
-This can be used to help them prioritize or focus their review and preparation.

-- 5. Talent Development Body of Knowledge Guide (second edition): The (TDBoK Guide) contains content on the capabilities covered in the ATD Talent Development Capability Model.
-It is a comprehensive resource for talent development professionals. - 6.
-ATD Certification Website: ATD's website contains the latest information about both credentials.
-You can find details about eligibility, exam formats, and how to prepare and apply here: - td.org/Certification/APTD - td.org/Certification/CPTD - 7.
-Capabilities for Talent Development (Galagan, Hirt, Vital): This book contains more detail about the Capability Model and describes the research behind the model. - 8.
-LinkedIn Group(s): ATD supports LinkedIn groups for APTD and CPTD candidates during their preparation.
-Information about new resources, upcoming webcasts, and important announcements are posted in these LinkedIn groups. - APTD: linkedin.com/groups/8660635 - CPTD: linkedin.com/groups/8896013 - 9.
-APTD or CPTD Practice Test: The practice test offers a simulation of the actual online exam platform with the same format and number of questions.
-It is timed to help users pace themselves.
-Detailed feedback is provided with the correct answer to each question.
-Users have up to three attempts for the practice exam. - 10.
-Preparation Courses: ATD offers on-demand preparation courses which are designed to review content contained on the exams as well as provide study tips.
+Through the Learning Plan module, group members may choose the APTD or CPTD Learning Path and compare their self-assessment against just the statements that are tested on the certification exam. - 5.
+Talent Development Body of Knowledge: The TDBoK (td-org/tdbok) contains content on the capabilities covered in the ATD Talent Development Capability Model.
+The TDBoK is a general resource for talent development professionals.
+Unlike the prior ATD learning system, it is not designed as a study tool and should not be the only resource used to prepare. - 6.
+ATD Website: ATD's website contains the latest information about both credentials.
+You can find details about eligibility, exam formats, and how to prepare and apply here: - td.org/certification/cptd/introduction - td.org/certification/new-aptd/introduction - 7.
+Capabilities for Talent Development: This book contains more detail about the Capability Model and describes the research behind the model.
+It is available for \$25-30 from ATD's website at td.org/books/capabilities-for-talent-development. - 8.
+LinkedIn Group(s): ATD supports LinkedIn groups for APTD and CPTD candidates.
+Information about new resources, upcoming webcasts, and important announcements are posted in these LinkedIn groups. - APTD: linkedin.com/groups/8660635/ - CPTD: linkedin.com/groups/8896013/ - 9.
+Sample Questions: Sample exam questions developed for the new APTD and CPTD exams can be accessed from the ATD website at td.org/certification/sample-questions.
+The sample questions should not be viewed as a diagnostic or to gauge readiness for the exam. - 10.
+Preparation Courses: At the time of this writing, there are on-demand courses available to candidates preparing for the APTD and CPTD exams.
+Both are designed to review content contained on the exams as well as provide study tips.
+Details on available courses can be found at td.org/certification/preparation.
+While the courses are on-demand, a facilitator monitors the discussion board to answer questions from course participants.